AriFordsham/GHCWiki/kind-fact.md

-# Adding Kind Fact
+# Adding kind `Constraint`

-Proposal: extend the kind system with a kind **Fact** to cover constraints as well as types, in order to reuse existing abstraction mechanisms, notably **type synonyms**, in the constraint language.
+This page describes an extension to kind system that supporsts a kind **Constraint** to cover constraints as well as types, in order to reuse existing abstraction mechanisms, notably **type synonyms**, in the constraint language.

 Much of the motivation for this proposal can be found in [ Haskell Type Constraints Unleashed](http://www.cs.kuleuven.be/%7Etoms/Research/papers/constraint_families.pdf) which identifies the shortage of abstraction mechanisms for constraints relative to types.
 See ticket [\#788](https://gitlab.haskell.org//ghc/ghc/issues/788) for the resulting **constraint synonym** proposal, which seeks to fill some of the gaps with new declaration forms.
 Here, however, the plan is to extend the kind system, empowering the existing mechanisms to work with constraints. [ Max Bolingbroke](http://blog.omega-prime.co.uk/?p=61), commenting on [ context aliases](http://www.haskell.org/haskellwiki/Context_alias) (in turn based on John Meacham's [ class alias](http://repetae.net/recent/out/classalias.html) proposal) makes a similar suggestion, remarking that a new kind would probably help.
-The claim here is that the new kind obviates the need for other new syntax.
+The final design is largely the work of Conor McBride.

+The new design has now been implemented by Max Bolingbroke.
+It's in HEAD and upcoming GHC 7.4, and is described in [ Max's Sept 2011 blog post](http://blog.omega-prime.co.uk/?p=127).

-## The proposal
+## The design: user's eye view

-- Add a kind `Fact` for constraints, so that, e.g. `Monad :: (* -> *) -> Fact`.
+- Add a kind `Constraint` for constraints, so that, e.g. `Monad :: (* -> *) -> Constraint`.

-- Close `Fact` under tuples, so `(F1, ..
-Fn) :: Fact` iff each `Fi :: Fact`.
+- Close `Constraint` under tuples, so `(F1, ..
+Fn) :: Constraint` iff each `Fi :: Constraint`.

-- Allow (rather, neglect to forbid) the use of `type` to introduce synonyms for Fact(-constructing) things.
+- Allow (rather, neglect to forbid) the use of `type` to introduce synonyms for Constraint(-constructing) things.
 Thus one might say

   ```wiki
   type Transposable f = (Traversable f, Applicative f)